 No matter what, it’s important to do your homework before you buy one, Wu says, because there’s no one-size-fits-all approach when it comes to massage guns.
-Certain models (and attachments) might work better for you, depending on your needs. “[It’s] best to do the research on weight, speeds, number of attachments, battery life, stall force, percussions per minute, and costs before purchasing,” Wu says.
+Certain models and attachments might work better for you, depending on your needs. “[It’s] best to do the research on weight, speeds, number of attachments, battery life, stall force, percussions per minute, and costs before purchasing,” Wu says.

 How Do You Use a Massage Gun—And What Are The Risks?

 To properly use a massage gun, focus on parts of your body with more muscle mass like your shoulders, back, or glutes.
 Many massage guns come with an adjustable range of PPMs, so listen to your body and change the speed depending on what feels right.
 Simply turn on the gadget and focus it on the area that needs massaging.
-Shashank Davé, DO, an associate professor of clinical physical medicine and rehabilitation at the Indiana University School of Medicine, told Consumer Reports that a session should range between six and 10 minutes.
+Dr. Shashank Davé, an associate professor of clinical physical medicine and rehabilitation at the Indiana University School of Medicine, told Consumer Reports that a session should range between six and 10 minutes.

 All our experts also warned against using a massage gun on areas of the body with less muscle mass, such as the jawline, ankles, wrists, or shins, as these areas could be too sensitive for intense percussive massage.
 If you want to massage your whole body and provide relief to more tender areas, Wu recommends attaching a dampener to your massage gun.

 If you’re pregnant and interested in using a massage gun, experts urge caution.
 Clampett’s clinic, Origin, focuses on women, including those who may be pregnant, post-partum, or still trying.
 Clampett warned that massage guns could do more harm than good for those who are expecting.
 “Blood volume and blood flow [increase] during pregnancy, so a massage gun could potentially cause blood clots, particularly in the lower legs,” Clampett says.
-If pregnant women want to use a massage gun, she suggests that they first consult their doctor and then do so carefully only on the neck and upper back.
-Experts also noted that anyone with bone fractures, bleeding disorders, or blood circulation issues should also be cautious about using a massage gun, and consult with a trusted healthcare professional before trying one out.

 The Best Massage Guns To Try Now

-1. Therabody Theragun Elite and Prime
+1. Best overall: Therabody Theragun Elite and Prime; From $229

-4. Pado PureWave Gen II Dual Massager
+4. Best for Sensitive Users: Pado PureWave Gen II Dual Massager; $150

-Another brand Wu recommends and ActiveCare Physical Therapy uses is PureWave by Pado because the models have a comprehensive range of capabilities and are more budget-friendly compared to many other leading massage guns, with prices starting at $80.
-Though the brand has gentle and aggressive models, Wu especially recommends checking out the brand’s Gen II Dual Massager specifically, especially for her “pediatric, geriatric, or tissue-sensitive patients.”
+Another brand Wu recommends and ActiveCare Physical Therapy uses is PureWave by Pado because the models have a comprehensive range of capabilities and are more budget-friendly compared to many other leading massage guns, with prices starting at around $100.
+Though the brand has gentle and aggressive models, Wu especially recommends checking out the brand’s Gen II Dual Massager specifically, especially for “pediatric, geriatric, or tissue-sensitive patients.”
 It retails for about $150, and according to Wu, it has more speeds and a high-frequency vibrational side as opposed to a percussive force one, so it’s gentle on tissues.